Goal Recognition Design

 As a first stage, Goal Recognition Design finds the Worst Case Distinctiveness (wcd) of a model - which is the maximal number of steps (length of a path) an agent can advance in a system without revealing her goal.
 In this example the wcd is equal to the distance from the entrance to the opposite wall.

 As a second stage, after finding the wcd of a model - the objective is to mnimize it.
 This is done by dissallowing actions.
 In the example below, the addition of the fountain enforces the passengers to reveal there goal early in the execution of their advaceent towards one of the gates.
-In particual the passenger in red reveals her goal to be the right door.
+In particual the passenger in red reveals her goal as the right door.

 Software and Benchmarks